What is Gluten?

 There are other options available for counteracting some other side effects like cognitive decline.
 The nootropic phenylpiracetam can be used in such cases.
 This peptide is a member of the racetam family and is beneficial in sharpening the focus and improving the overall memory.
 If added to the routine diet, this component is also beneficial in curbing issues like brain fog.

-Mainly the people with celiac disease have shown to possess gluten intolerance, but recently many studies have shown this intolerance in people not suffering from celiac disease.
-The most important point to be kept in mind of such people is that whatever they consume should not have wheat or its products in it.
+Mainly people with celiac disease have shown to possess gluten intolerance, but recently many studies have shown this intolerance in people not suffering from celiac disease.
+The most important point to be kept in mind for such people is that whatever they consume should not have wheat or its products.
 The labels on the food items should now be read more thoroughly.

 The list of ingredients should be checked even on the packaging that says Gluten Free.
 Recipes from the internet can also be checked for preparing bread or pasta of our own without using wheat or any of its products.